Ageism: Prejudice

-Ageist prejudice is a type of emotion which is often linked to the cognitive process of stereotyping.
-It can involve the expression of derogatory attitudes, which may then lead to the use of discriminatory behavior.
-Where older or younger contestants were rejected in the belief that they were poor performers, this could well be the result of stereotyping.
-But older people were also voted for on a stage in a game where it made sense to target the best performers.
-This can only be explained by a subconscious emotional reaction to older people; in this case, the prejudice took the form of distaste and a desire to exclude oneself from the company of older people.
+Ageist prejudice is often linked to the cognitive process of stereotyping.
+It can involve the expression of derogatory attitudes, which may lead to the use of discriminatory behavior.
+For example, in contests, when older or younger contestants are rejected on the belief that they are poor performers, it could be the result of stereotyping.
+However, older people were also voted for in a game where it made sense to target the best performers.
+This can only be explained by a subconscious emotional reaction to older people.
+In this case, the prejudice took the form of distaste and a desire to exclude oneself from the company of older people.

-Stereotyping and prejudice against different groups in society does not take the same form.
-Age-based prejudice and stereotyping usually involves older or younger people being pitied, marginalized, or patronized.
-This is described as "benevolent prejudice" because the tendency to pity is linked to seeing older or younger people as "friendly" but "incompetent".
-Age Concern's survey revealed strong evidence of "benevolent prejudice".
-48% said that over-70s are viewed as friendly (compared to 27% who said the same about under-30s).
-Meanwhile, only 26% believe over-70s are viewed as capable (with 41% saying the same about under-30s).
+Stereotyping and prejudice against different groups in society do not take the same form.
+Age-based prejudice and stereotyping usually involve older or younger people being pitied, marginalized, or patronized.
+This is described as benevolent prejudice because the tendency to pity is linked to seeing older or younger people as friendly but incompetent.
+In the survey conducted by Age Concern, 48% of participants said that people above 70 years of age were viewed as friendly, compared to 27% who said the same about people under the age of 30.
+Meanwhile, only 26% believe people older than 70 are viewed as capable (with 41% saying the same about under-30s).

 Digital ageism

 Digital ageism refers to the prejudices faced by older adults in the digital world.
-A few examples of the subtle ways in which digital ageism operates in cultural representations, research, and everyday life: Generational segregation naturalizes youth as digitally adept and the old as digital dunces.
-There is no empirical evidence, though, for a digital divide between older and younger people, with the former never and the latter always capable to use digital media; a far more accurate description is that of a digital spectrum.
-The reason for the myth of declining capabilities of older people could be that many cultural representations have long histories reproducing images of the life cycle as a mountain, where we peak in middle age then decline.
-Older adults' experiences are often excluded from research agendas on digital media, and ageism is ensconced within disciplines such as mass communication studies.
-For example, in a media diffusionist perspective, the practices of seniors are depicted as either negligible or as lagging, and the equation of diffusion with individual ownership can hide practical 'workarounds' such as cell phone sharing or missed calls used by older couples on fixed incomes.
+An example of this could be how generational segregation naturalizes youth as digitally adept and the old as digital dunces.
+There is no empirical evidence for a digital divide between older and younger people.
+It is more accurate to say there is a digital spectrum.
+The experiences of older adults are often excluded from research agendas on digital media and ageism is often a factor in areas such as mass communication studies.
+For example, in a media diffusionist perspective, The practices of seniors are depicted as either negligible or lagging, and the equation of diffusion with individual ownership can hide practical 'workarounds' such as cell phone sharing or missed calls used by older couples on fixed incomes.

 Ageism in statistics

 Ageism is also inadvertently embedded in the ways statistics are collected.
-For example, data collected based on large age categories (e.g., '60+') foisting anyone over 60 into 'the grey zone' which obscures differences.
+For example, data collected based on large age categories (e.g., "60+") often places anyone over 60 into "the grey zone" which obscures differences.
 The dependency ratio has been criticized by the Office of the United Nations High Commissioner for Human Rights as being based on the ageist assumption that older people are always dependent on care from younger workers.